 Whether you’re about to launch a brand new website or you’re looking to take your content strategy to the next level, it’s critical you understand your competition.

-By closely analysing your competitor’s performance and strategy, you can identify gaps in your own website’s content, identify new strategic approaches, set realistic goals and targets, and much more.
+By closely analyzing your competitor’s performance and strategy, you can identify gaps in your own website’s content, identify new strategic approaches, set realistic goals and targets, and much more.

 A good place to start is by understanding exactly where your competitors’ traffic is coming from.
 Luckily, there are a few great tools out there for this purpose.